Publications

 Under Review

-This paper considers the contribution of population growth and urbanization---key processes of modernization---to political development in Britain, the first country to undergo a modern demographic transformation.
+This paper considers the contribution of population growth and urbanization---key processes of modernization---to political competition and the characteristics of political representatives in Britain, the first country to undergo a modern transformation in population geography.
 I use an original dataset of Member of Parliament (MP) biographical information to measure political contestation, the presence of political dynasties, and the circulation of new economic interests through political power.
-Leveraging sub-national variation in population change and urbanization in the 18th and 19th centuries, I find that these revolutions diversified the economic interests of MPs, increased electoral contests and reduced the presence of political dynasties and other traditional elites.
-Democratic reform augmented but was not necessary for these processes of political development to obtain.
-I interpret this as evidence in support of modernization theory---economic modernization in the British Isles broke entrenched elites' direct hold on political power.
+Leveraging sub-national variation in population change and urbanization in the 19th century, I find that these revolutions diversified the economic interests of MPs, increased electoral contests and reduced the presence of political dynasties and other traditional elites.
+Democratic reform augmented, but was not the sole force driving these processes of political development.
+Even after accounting for growth in the non-agricultural working class, population geography played a critical role in driving new representation.
+I interpret this as evidence in support of modernization theory, albeit at a different level of aggregation---economic modernization in the British Isles broke entrenched elites' hold on political representation.

-Elite Persistence in the Era of Britain's Expanding Overseas Trade
+Elite Persistence in the Era of England's Expanding Overseas Trade

 Formerly titled: "Political Representation in the Era of Britain's Expanding Overseas Trade"